 In May 2018, the European Commission put forward a proposal for the new Multiannual Financial Framework 2021-2027.
-A significant share of the new EU budget is set aside for EU funds delivered in accordance with the Regulation on laying down common provisions on the European Regional Development Fund, the European Social Fund Plus, the Cohesion Fund, the European Maritime and Fisheries Fund and financial rules for those and for the Asylum and Migration Fund, the Internal Security Fund and the Border Management and Visa Instrument (CPR).
+A significant share of the new EU budget is set aside for EU funds delivered in accordance with the Regulation on laying down common provisions on the European Regional Development Fund, the European Social Fund Plus, the Cohesion Fund, the Just Transition Fund, the European Maritime and Fisheries Fund and financial rules for those and for the Asylum and Migration Fund, the Internal Security Fund and the Border Management and Visa Instrument (CPR).
 The Common Provisions Regulation (CPR) is an umbrella regulation that sets out common provisions for the preparation and implementation of the above-mentioned funds for the forthcoming financial period.
 The additional specific sectoral regulations provide further details on how individual funds are used and managed.

 In January 2020, when the new European Commission came into office and put the European Green Deal high on the agenda, the Common Provisions Regulation was amended to introduce a new source of funding – the Just Transition Fund.